 Jean Nouvel’s design beautifully highlights the wine being produced.
-The large red exterior wall showcases the various colors found in the wine produced, from a deep burgundy to a bright cherry red.
+The large red exterior wall showcases the various colours found in the wine produced, from deep burgundy to a bright cherry red.
 The red wall then mirrors the surrounding vineyards.

-Within the panromantic terrace that overlook the vineyards, Jean Nouvel design has a large courtyard of red glass stones with the same hues of red found on the walls.
+Within the panromantic terrace that overlooks the vineyards, Jean Nouvel’s design has a large courtyard of red glass stones with the same hues of red found on the walls.
 These stones are to represent the grapes, and guests are able to walk on the grapes to “crush the grapes” which would then cause the “juice” to fall below where the wine is stored.

 Chateau La Dominique produces a medium to full body wine that is a deep red and has aromas of ripe fruit, and notes of licorice, pepper, and spice.

-Within the workshop, I went through the different stages of wine tasting and worked to develop my skills in the analysis the wine by learning how to recognize aromas and flavors.
+Within the workshop, I went through the different stages of wine tasting and worked to develop my skills in the analyzing wine by learning how to recognize aromas and flavours.

 To start I had a chilled pea soup topped with a poached egg and chorizo.

-After the delicious and refreshing soup, I had a seared tuna steak with piperade (a Basque dish of onions, green peppers and tomatoes flavored with Espelette pepper).
+After the delicious and refreshing soup, I had a seared tuna steak with piperade (a Basque dish of onions, green peppers and tomatoes flavoured with Espelette pepper).